 The North Deposit appeared to offer the potential for an alternate route to initiate mining operations at the Los Verdes project potentially eliminating months of waste pre-stripping along with the associated capital costs.
 In light of these results, the Company decided to evaluate the potential for incorporating the new resource into the PEA.
-A preliminary mine plan and further metallurgical test work was initiated for the North Deposit and will be included with the new PEA now scheduled for completion later in Q3 2016.
+A preliminary mine plan and further metallurgical test work was initiated for the North Deposit and will be included with the new PEA.